-|Ergonomics||Safety/Selector switch is a bit awkward requiring the user to break their grip on the rifle, cheek weld is virtually non existent||Excellent cheek weld, safety/selector switch is easily manipulated without losing sight picture||AR-15/M16|
+|Ergonomics||Safety/selector switch is a bit awkward requiring the user to break grip on the rifle; cheek weld is virtually non-existent||Excellent cheek weld; safety/selector switch is manipulated easily without losing sight picture||AR-15/M16|

-|Recoil||Noticeable, but easily managed in semiautomatic||Easily controllable, even under rapid fire||AR-15/M16|
+|Recoil||Noticeable but easily managed in semi-automatic||Easily controllable, even under rapid fire||AR-15/M16|

 Just looking at the side-by-side comparison, one has to give the nod to the AR-15/M16.
 It is more accurate and offers superior ballistics at long range.
 The AK-47 is clearly superior for reliability and short-range ballistics, making it an obvious choice for anyone who needs a short-range tactical rifle.
 Its traits clearly make it the better choice for close-quarters urban or jungle fighting in which engagements will usually be fewer than 100 yards.